na-na-hi/renget/archive/8g2bpu.md

 Carrot and Hazel arriving to the guild

+**Finished Requests (Some links pending gallery uploads)**

+Elm doing a pose while holding a Switcher Wand and using Will-o-Wisp

+Togetic flying over Capim Town at night

+"Poker night at the inventory" with pokemons

-**Finished Requests (Some links pending gallery uploads)** [A bipedal mon riding on a quadrupedal mon while holding a stick up pretending to be a knight (either both of them are into this roleplay or the quadrupedal mon has a puzzled expression)](http://cloverguild.org/post/359)
+[A bipedal mon riding on a quadrupedal mon while holding a stick up pretending to be a knight (either both of them are into this roleplay or the quadrupedal mon has a puzzled expression)](http://cloverguild.org/post/359)

 [Sneasel or any other mon flying up a kite with booker being strapped onto said kite](http://cloverguild.org/post/366)